cjbutterworth1996/Personality-Based-AI/README.md

 Everything else such as sound effects, environmental scares and monster AI will be scripted and not editable by the AI controller.

-As for coding complexity and the time it takes to learn how to code a complex machine learning algorithm such as reinforcement learning, that will largely be taken care of using PyTorch, which provides "scalable distributed training and performance optimization in research and production."
-Additionally, I will be using a standardized library that uses PyTorch called Stable-Baselines3, which is "a set of reliable implementations of reinforcement learning algorithms in PyTorch."
+As for coding complexity and the time it takes to learn how to code a complex machine learning algorithm such as reinforcement learning, this artefact will use PyTorch, which provides "scalable distributed training and performance optimization in research and production," and integrates directly into Unity (PyTorch).
+Additionally, I will be using a standardized library that uses PyTorch called Stable-Baselines3, which is "a set of reliable implementations of reinforcement learning algorithms in PyTorch," (Stable-Baselines3, 2022).
 Using these two tools will allow me to produce an effective AI using reinforcement learning within the time scope of this project.

 ## Production Timeline